Bio

 Scott’s current solo project is where he has truly found his way.
 Performing solo since 2002 Scott is making his way from his home in Williamsburg VA to wherever his original sound takes him.

-The best way to describe Scott Varney is as a modern day one-man band with the Solo bass stylings of Victor Wooten, Funk Folk edge of Ani Difranco and the one man band jams of Keller Williams all wrapped up into one.
+The best way to describe Scott Varney is as a modern day one-man band with the Solo bass stylings influenced by the likes of Victor Wooten & Janek Gwizdala, The Funk Folk edge of Ani Difranco and the one man band jams of Keller Williams all wrapped up into one.
 Scott has been described by some fans as a “funky version of Jack Johnson”.
 Scott brings this sound together with his vocals, six string bass guitar, drums, Keys and various percussion instruments with one characteristic element of his live performance, “Looping” his vocals and instruments to create the sound of a full band.

 Scott is influenced by a variety of musicians, for example: Victor Wooten, Janek Gwizdala, Martin Sexton, Keller Williams, Ryan Montbleau, Michael Franti, Bob Marley, Ani Difranco, Paul Simon, Bobby McFferrin and many, many others.
 Scott takes his outlook on life and the world around him and lets it shine with his soulful voice and upbeat sound.